woleet/woleet.id-server/README.md

 OS Supported:

-- CentOS 7
+- CentOS
-- Debian 9
+- Debian
-- Ubuntu 16.04
-- Ubuntu 18.04
+- Ubuntu
-- Fedora 29
+- Fedora

+Prerequisites:
+You must have the following software installed and configured:

+- docker 18.09+
-- Fedora 28
+- docker-compose 1.22+

-If you run one of these Linux version you can install Woleet.ID Server by running:
+If your system matches these, you can install Woleet.ID Server by running:

 ```bash
 bash < (curl -s -o-  https://raw.githubusercontent.com/woleet/woleet.id-server/master/onlineSetup.sh)